 - Aëtius 2.1.1: Pythagoras first to call the world a ‘cosmos’.
 Quoting Aëtius is a little bit complex, as this wikipedia article explains.

 - Aristotle: on Philolaos’ system, and the importance of number ten: Metaphysics 986a (he mentions ‘the Pythagoreans’, not Philolaos by name).
 The sun’s double motion along the ecliptic the cause of generation and corruption in the lower world: De gen. et corr.
 2 10-11.
 The sun acting as celestial salad-whisk keeping the four elements mixed: De caelo 2.3, 286b1-9.
 The moon responsible for the timing of menstrual cycles: De gen. an.
 2.4., 738a18 ff.
-Celestial motions ultimate source of all motion in the sublunary world: Meteor.
-1.2, 339a21-24.
+Celestial motions ultimate source of all motion in the sublunary world: De cælo I.9, 279a28-30; cf. Meteor. ., a–.

 - Hypsicles of Alexandria was a second-century astronomer-mathematician who wrote the Anaphorikos (‘On Ascensions’ or ‘Risings’), which contains our earliest Greek reference to the zodiac.
 It also features the first appearance of the 360-degree division of the circle, which goes back to Babylonian mathematics, with its sixty-based numerical system.